 From an early age, Bruce Springsteen clearly possessed both the talent and confidence to hit it big as a musician.
-Years before “Born to Run” launched him to stardom, he fronted a local New Jersey band called The Castiles – and he sounded like he already knew what he was.
-Listen below for a clip of the band performing Jimi Hendrix’s “Purple Haze” at a N.J. club on September 16, 1967, just one week shy of Springsteen’s 18th birthday.
+Years before “Born to Run” launched him to stardom, he played guitar in a local New Jersey band called The Castiles – and he sounded like he already knew what he was.

-Today (May 22) marks the day the Castiles released their first single, “That’s What You Get”.
+The Castiles released their first single, “That’s What You Get,” on May 22.
 It obviously didn’t propel the Castiles to success, but it was a sign of things to come for Springsteen.

 A 2004 NPR story features other rare live recordings from the Castiles’ 1967 show and interviews with former bandmates.
 These clips, from the Left Foot in Freehold, N.J., are believed to be the oldest live recordings of Springsteen performing.